selesse/jxlint/README.md

 Requirements
 ------------

-[Gradle](http://gradle.org) is required to build the code. jxlint uses the following libraries:
+[Gradle](http://gradle.org) is required to build the code.
+If Gradle is not already installed, you can use the wrapper to install it for you. jxlint uses the following libraries:

   * [Apache Commons CLI](http://commons.apache.org/proper/commons-cli/)
   * [Guava](https://code.google.com/p/guava-libraries/)